red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

 User Intent Matching
 ----------------------------------------

-In section :ref:`Defining Flows<action-like-and-intent-like-flows>` we have already seen how we can define user intent flows.
+In section :ref:`Defining Flows<action-like-and-intent-like-flows>`, we have already seen how we can define user intent flows.
 The limitation was that they did not generalize to variations of the given user intent examples.
-With the help of an LLM we can overcome this issue and use its reasoning power by importing the `llm` standard library module and activate the flows ``automating intent detection`` and ``generating user intent for unhandled user utterance`` (`Github link <../../../nemoguardrails/colang/v2_x/library/llm.co>`__) to match unexpected user utterances to currently active user intent flows.
+With the help of an LLM, we can overcome this issue and use its reasoning power by importing the `llm` standard library module and activating the flows ``automating intent detection`` and ``generating user intent for unhandled user utterance`` (`Github link <../../../nemoguardrails/colang/v2_x/library/llm.co>`__) to match unexpected user utterances to currently active user intent flows.

 .. code-block:: colang
     :caption: llm/user_intent_match_example/main.co